ascoderu/lokole/README.rst

 .. sourcecode :: sh

-  git clone git@github.com:ascoderu/opwen-cloudserver.git
+  git clone git@github.com:ascoderu/lokole.git
-  cd opwen-cloudserver
+  cd lokole

 Third, build the project images.
 This will also verify your checkout by running the unit tests and other CI steps such as linting: